sudar/Arduino-Makefile/README.md

 set the `ARDUINO_SKETCHBOOK` variable to point to this directory.
 By default it is set to `$HOME/sketchbook`.

+## avrdude

+To upload compiled files, `avrdude` is used.
+This Makefile tries to find `avrdude` and it's config (`avrdude.conf`) below `ARDUINO_DIR`.
+If you like to use the one installed on your system instead of the one which came with Arduino, you can try to set the variables `AVRDUDE` and `AVRDUDE_CONF`.
+On a typical Linux system these could be set to

+      AVRDDUDE     = /usr/bin/avrdude
+      AVRDUDE_CONF = /etc/avrdude.conf

 ## Versioning

 The current version of the makefile is `0.12.0`.
 You can find the full history in the [HISTORY.md](HISTORY.md) file